 This gouache depicts the flight of the Montgolfier brothers’ hot air balloon Les Flesselles on 19 January 1784 in Lyon.
-It was painted by the Lyonnais decorative artist Joseph Audibert, and is signed Audibert fils inv. pinxit 1784.
+It was painted by the Lyonnais decorative artist Jean-Marie Audibert, and is signed Audibert fils inv. pinxit 1784.

 The Montgolfier brothers began their large-scale aeronautic experiments in 1783, culminating in the first manned hot air balloon ascent made by Jean-François Pilâtre de Rozier and the Marquis François Laurent le Vieux d’Arlandes at the Château de la Muette on November 21st.
 Early the following year, a new montgolfière was launched by Joseph Montgolfier and Pilâtre de Rozier, and it is this flight depicted in the present painting.

 The balloon was called Les Flesselles, after Jacques de Flesselles (1730-1789), a royal civil servant.
 De Flesselles served as the Intendant of Lyon from 1768-1784 and was strongly devoted to all aspects of the city; he supported the Académie de Lyon, and encouraged technical and scientific development, including his sponsorship of the Montgolfier’s balloon.